On the distribution of periods of holomorphic cusp forms and zeroes of period polynomials: Introduction

-where $^T$ denotes matrix transpose and $\gamma \infty =a/c$.
+where $^T$ denotes matrix transpose and $\gamma\infty=a/c$ with $a,c$ the left-upper and -lower entry of $\gamma$.
 The map $u_f:\Gamma_0(N) \rightarrow \C^{k-1}$ can be shown to satisfy a 1-cocycle relation with respect to a certain action of $\Gamma_0(N)$ on $\C^{k-1}$, which we will make precise below in Section \ref{EichlerShimura}.
 Thus $u_f$ defines an element of the cohomology group $H^1(\Gamma_0(N), M)$, where $M$ is given by $\C^{k-1}$ equipped with the just mentioned action of $\Gamma_0(N)$.
-The association $f\mapsto u_f$ is a constituent of the Eichler--Shimura isomorphism as we will see below.\\ When ordered by the denominator of the cusp $\gamma \infty$, we show that the limiting distribution of $u_f(\gamma)$ is the distribution of a certain transformation of two independent random variables both of which are uniformly distributed on the circle $\R/\Z$ (see Theorem \ref{distN} and Theorem \ref{distN2} below for the precise statements).
+The association $f\mapsto u_f$ is a constituent of the {\it Eichler--Shimura isomorphism} as we will see below.\\ When ordered by the denominator of the cusp $\gamma \infty$, we show that the limiting distribution of $u_f(\gamma)$ is the distribution of a certain transformation of two independent random variables both of which are uniformly distributed on the circle $\R/\Z$ (see Theorem \ref{distN} and Theorem \ref{distN2} below for the precise statements).